TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Hardware setup

-This documentation does not covers hardware part of the configuration because it depends on your actual system and your goals.
+This documentation does not covers hardware part of the configuration because it depends on your actual system are hardware components you possess.

 Here are however some tips: